velazquez-96/Citi-Bike-Analysis-Tableau/README.md

 ## Outcomes

-Feel free to read the most important foundings from the Citi Bike sharing program checking [the report written](Analysis.md).
+Feel free to read the most important findings from the Citi Bike sharing program checking [the report written](Analysis.md).
 Also, if you want to visualize the whole project in Tableau, you can click [here](https://public.tableau.com/profile/ivan.michel.velazquez#!/vizhome/CityNYCAnalysis/Historia1?publish=yes).